 a) FIIA undertakes to review its policy annually in light of changing evidence and practice, and update as necessary

 b) The new Veterinary Medicines Regulation (Regulation (EU) 2019/6) and Medicated Feed Regulation (Regulation (EU) 2019/4) are due to come into effect in the EU from 28 January 2022.
 The UK is continuing its work on proposed amendments to the Veterinary Medicines Regulations 2013 to reflect the European changes.
-The Veterinary Medicines Directorate plans to carry out a formal consultation late 2021/early 2022 on proposed changes, with the revised UK regulations coming into force in 2022 or early 2023.
+The Veterinary Medicines Directorate carried out a formal consultation late 2021/early 2022 on proposed changes, with the revised UK regulations expected to be announced in late 2023 and come into force in the first half of 2024.
 FIIA will review its policy once further detail on changes in UK regulation are known.

-* While colistin is a Category B antibiotic, its use in the UK has fallen to virtually nil (sales of 1.2kg in total for 2019, or 0.0002 mg/kg).
-It can therefore be assumed that colistin use has currently stopped in almost all supply chains, and some FIIA members have stated their supply chains do not currently use it.
+* While colistin is a Category B antibiotic and its use in the UK is therefore permitted as a last resort to safeguard animal welfare, sales in the UK have been zero in 2021 and 2022.
+It can therefore be assumed that colistin use has stopped in almost all supply chains, and some FIIA members state that their supply chains do not use it.